 I did say earlier that having high-powered characters can be an issue.
 However, this is much less of an issue for the DM to tackle if the entire party has an equally high-powered build.
 You will know to slightly overtune the fights from the get-go.
 The entire baseline changes and you are prepared for it.

 At first glance, point buy looks a bit intimidating.
-There is more math and rules involved with building a character this way.
+There’s more math and rules involved with building a character this way.
 However, it is well worth the extra time to use the point buy system to make an evenly balanced party.
 No one is left out of the spotlight since everyone is evenly balanced.
 DMs will be able to plan their encounters around the entire party having the same base ability which makes their job a bit easier as well.

 4d6k3 does give you on average a slightly more powerful character.
-What it also does is present a variance which could swing in or out of your favor depending on how the dice roll.
+What it also does is present a variance that could swing in or out of your favor depending on how the dice roll.
 Point buy eliminates the randomness to ensure that everyone is on equal footing for your foray into your D&D game.
 This has made a world of difference for my group, and I hope it will do the same with yours!

 You should also consider encouraging a balanced party composition in addition to keeping players at equal footing when your group creates their characters.
 I’ve written an article on this subject recently to explain party composition.